ChaoticShiny/SLIMER/README.md

 5. The eventFinder macro tests every image to see if it contains an event, and copies each image into either an "events" folder or a "noevents" folder.

 Notes:
+- The macros need to be edited for the filepaths on your computer.
+- ImageJ requires Java 8, and at least 4 gb of allocated ram.
+- Running more than about 2000 images at once will cause ImageJ to slow down unusably.
+To process runs that are longer than 2000 images, edit the variables *m* and *n* within the macros to the starting and ending image number, respectively.
-- AllValuesLooped sorts the images after the gaussian blur has been applied to them.
-- All the other macros use every image, unsorted.
+- eventFinder sorts the images after the gaussian blur has been applied to them.
+All the other macros use every image, unsorted.
 The number of events per run is used in other data, but it's not important for the macros.
-- What we've found so far indicates that AllValuesLooped is fairly accurate, although it picks up about 50 images per 10000 as having events that do not have events.
-It has no way to account for multiple events per image.
-- It works by looking first for pixels that are above a certain grayscale brightness, and then searching for a certain number of pixels in a small square around the bright pixel that are above a different, slightly lower brightness.
+- What we've found so far indicates that eventFinder is fairly accurate, although it picks up about 250 images per 10000 as having events that do not have events.
+It has no way to count multiple events per image.
+It works by looking first for pixels that are above a certain grayscale brightness, and then searching for a certain number of pixels in a small square around the bright pixel that are above a different, slightly lower brightness.

 **ROOT/SCRIPTS**